Nekroze/codeforthought/docs/intro.rst

 This can all be done in pure windows obviously however programming in *Linux* is just much nicer.
-If you wish to program in windows only (without Cygwin_) you will need everything bar the *POSIX* environment and a text editor such as, at least, NotepadPlusPlus_ for editing code and be able to use the command prompt to run your code.
+If you wish to program in windows only (without Cygwin_) you will need everything bar the :term:POSIX environment and a text editor such as, at least, NotepadPlusPlus_ for editing code and be able to use the command prompt to run your code.
 There may be mention of tools that are different to use or non existant on windows.
 Most likely in these cases there are alternatives that